swcarpentry/git-novice/_episodes/04-changes.md

 >    repository.
 This is the reason why you will sometimes see `.gitkeep` files
 >    in otherwise empty directories.
 Unlike `.gitignore`, these files are not special
 >    and their sole purpose is to populate a directory so that Git adds it to
 >    the repository.
+In fact, you can name such files anything you like, for example
+>    `.gitkeep-because-...` in order to very briefly explain the need for an empty folder.
-However, it's better to avoid this and look for ways to
+>    However, it's better to avoid this and look for ways to automatically create such
->    automatically create such folders when your code needs them, or try to very
+>    folders when your code needs them.
->    briefly explain the need for the empty folder with a `.gitkeep-because-...` file.
 >
 > 2. If you create a directory in your Git repository and populate it with files,
 >    you can add all files in the directory at once by: